+The total number of unfounded crimes for the 2020 calendar year at this campus is 0.
 The total number of unfounded crimes for the 2019 calendar year at this campus is 0.
 The total number of unfounded crimes for the 2018 calendar year at this campus is 0.

-The total number of unfounded crimes for the 2017 calendar year at this campus is 0.
+Vaca Namel of Clarry I anation Cuiron Cotocomi

 Year Number of Clery Location Crime Category of

 Offenses Category Bias

+2020 1 On-Campus Destruction of Race

+property

 2019 1 On-Campus Destruction of Ethnicity

-property -
+property ·

-2018 1 On-Campus Destruction of property Ethnicity
+2018 1 On-Campus Destruction of Ethnicity

+property

 2018 1 On-Campus Simple Assault Race

-2017 1 On-Campus Destruction of property Race